|Nutrition Facts (per serving)|

 1 teaspoon pure vanilla extract

 Purchase a large graham cracker crust or make your own:

 Mix 1 1/4 cups graham cracker crumbs with 1/4 cup sugar and 1/3 cup melted butter or margarine; pat into a 9-inch pie plate and chill for about 30 minutes before filling.
 If a crispier crust is desired, bake at 375 F for about 7 minutes before filling.

-In a medium saucepan, cook sugar, chocolate, milk, corn syrup together, stirring occasionally, to the soft ball stage (see below), or about 234 F to 240 F on a candy thermometer.
+In a medium saucepan, cook sugar, chocolate, milk, and corn syrup together, stirring occasionally, to the soft ball stage (see below), or about 234 F to 240 F on a candy thermometer.

 Remove from heat; stir in peanut butter.
-Beat lightly for a few minutes; pour into bottom of pie crust.
+Beat lightly for a few minutes; pour into the bottom of pie crust.
 Chill thoroughly before filling.